-Stoma care and its management is very important when it comes to caring for your colostomy because without proper care and strict adherence to your stoma nurse’s advice, there is a likelihood that your stoma may become infected, or worse still, find yourself right back in the hospital.
+When it comes to caring for your colostomy, stoma care and its management are very important; without proper care and strict adherence to your stoma nurse’s advice, your stoma may become infected—or, worse still, you might find yourself right back in the hospital.

-After your surgical procedure, and when the effects of anaesthesia finally wear off, if you are like me, you may express deep shock when you discover there is a bag attached to your abdomen.
+If you're like me, after your surgical procedure, and when the effects of anesthesia finally wear off, you may express deep shock when you discover there is a bag attached to your abdomen.
 When your doctor explains what has happened and what that bag is, you may get even more alarmed.
 That feeling is expected.

 What you find attached to your stomach is a colostomy bag.
 This bag (colostomy pouch) is undoubtedly the most important of all the colostomy supplies you will require.
 Without it, your waste collection is impossible.

 If you already know about colostomies and know what to expect before you go in for your operation, it shouldn’t come as a surprise.
-It is certain that you and your doctor will have had extensive discussions about it, and you will know what to expect.
+You and your doctor will certainly have had extensive discussions about it, and you will know what to expect.

-However, if like me, you had an emergency operation, and ending up with a stoma was the furthermost thing you ever expected, the doctor will have a lot to explain about your current condition, how it came to be, and why its care and management is important.
+However, if, like me, you had an emergency operation and ending up with a stoma was the furthermost thing you ever expected, the doctor will have a lot to explain about your current condition, how it came to be, and why care and management are important.

 Soon after, you will get introduced to your stoma nurse (ET nurse), who will carefully tutor and show you what you need to know about your stoma care.
 He or she will show you all the colostomy supplies needed, tell you when to use them, and show you how to use each and every one of them.

-With all this, the Stoma nurse will give you gentle advice and counselling.
+With all this, the stoma nurse will give you gentle advice and counseling.
 You will find it all reassuring and helpful in no small measure.